Takazudo/jQuery.ImgLoader/README.md

 # jQuery.ImgLoader

 jQuery.Imgloader handles imgs' loading.
 Img elements are loaded progressively on the html. jQuery.ImgLoader loads imgs as background task.
 This triggers events when they were loaded to the browser.
 So, you can append the load-completed imgs to the html.

 ## Usage

 ### BasicLoader

 BasicLoader is a simple loader.
-This starts loading all thronw img srcs.
+This starts loading all thronw img srcs at once.
 You can bind 'itemload' and 'allload' event.
 'itemload' event will be fired when each imgs was loaded.
 'allload' event will be fired when each imgs was loaded.

 ```javascript